ROCm/HIP/docs/how-to/hip_porting_guide.rst

 Per-thread default stream version request
 -----------------------------------------

-HIP offers functionality similar to CUDA for managing streams on a per-thread basis.
+HIP offers functionality for managing streams on a per-thread basis.
 By using ``hipStreamPerThread``, each thread can independently manage its default stream, simplifying operations.
 The following example demonstrates how this feature enhances performance by reducing contention and improving efficiency.

 .. code-block:: cpp